SMART Permission Tickets

 Ticket Schema

-• Subject: Patient (Matched by Demographics: Name, DOB, Identifier).
+• Subject: Patient (type=match, matched by demographics: Name, DOB, Identifier).

 Permission Ticket Artifact